-Before you decide to migrate to another country, it would be wise to know what expenses of daily life may be like in order to compare it to your current place.
-When compared with other parts of Europe, the salaries and wages of Italians are low.
-People working in the sales and business development sector earn around €45,000/year, while those in the financial service sector earn around €70,000/year.
-Those at the executive level should earn around €80,000/year, and as you can see, there isn’t a very high topping point as you climb the ladder.
+Before you decide to move to Italy, it would be wise to know how expensive it is and how much you can expect to be paid to know whether you can afford to live here.
+Compared with other parts of Europe, the salaries and wages of Italians are relatively low.
+People working in the sales and business sector earn around €45,000/year, while those in the financial service sector earn around €70,000/year.
+Those at the executive level earn around €80,000/year, and as you can see, the salary doesn’t increase much as you climb the ladder.

-Also, the location in which a person lives affects his salary because living costs differ from one place to another.
-For instance, people Milan earn the highest while people in other places further south earn much less.
+Also, where a person lives affects their salary because living costs differ from one place to another.
+For instance, people in Milan earn the highest while people in other places further south earn much less.
 The average disposable income in Italy, based on the reports of OECD, is about €22,000.
-The working hours per week for most employees is 40 hours and each employee often enjoys a paid annual leave of 4 weeks.
+The working hours per week for most employees are 40 hours and each employee usually enjoys a paid annual leave of 4 weeks.

-The cost of internet service is quite reasonable and affordable – around €30 every month.
-Apartment utilities will incur a charge of around €100 monthly, depending on the usage if it is not included in your monthly rental price.
-For people who are either lazy to do house chores or are too busy to attend to them, a hired cleaner charges around €10 per hour.
+The cost of internet service is quite reasonable and affordable – around €30 per month.
+Apartment utilities will incur a charge of around €100 monthly if they’re not included in the rental price.
+For people who either don’t want to do house chores or are too busy to attend to them, a hired cleaner charges around €10 per hour.

-Foods can be purchased at reasonable prices.
+Food can be purchased at reasonable prices.
 However, eating out could be a bit expensive, especially when you visit a nicer restaurant.
 In a mid-range local restaurant, a meal could cost €40.
-Eating in a top-notch restaurant in Rome or Milan could go as high as €150 – €200.
-Because Italy is one of those countries that produce the most amazing wine, wine is quite cheap.
+Eating in a high-end restaurant in Rome or Milan could cost as much as €150 – €200.
+Because Italy produces a lot of wine, wine is quite cheap.

-If you are not eyeing known designers like Gucci and Prada, clothing is quite cheap in Italy.
-However, beware of fake products while shopping for clothes because a few shops and the Italian market will display some wonderful designer clothing at very good prices.
-But on purchase, you will notice that the material is not genuine and some will even have faulty stitching.
+If you don’t buy from known designers like Gucci and Prada, clothing is quite cheap in Italy.
+However, beware of fake products while shopping for clothes.
+Some shops and markets will display wonderful designer clothing at very good prices, but on purchase, you will notice that the material is not genuine and could even have faulty stitching.

 When shopping for clothing, we strongly advise that you visit known malls and outlets, so that you can purchase genuine products.
 Some outlets will even sell good clothes at a great discount – sometimes up to 70%.
 For people with flexible budgets, handmade Italian shoes are a great purchase.
-Handmade shoes usually ensure the perfect size, ultimate comfortability, and an amazing, unique look.
-For women, they could even opt for monogrammed heels.
+Handmade shoes are the perfect size for your foot and are very comfortable and look amazing and unique.
+For women, you could even opt for monogram heels.